 - Discuss the appropriate work-up and differential for postoperative low urine output, fever, and wound problems

 - Discuss the relevant history, examination, and laboratory or radiology work-up involved in ER assessments of

 - Briefly describe the differences between types of hysterectomies (supracervical, simple, radical, vaginal, laparoscopic)

 Directed Studying Recommendations:

 - Sexually Transmitted Diseases- updated information on diagnosis

 - American Cancer Society - this link brings you to page for medical

 professionals - choose link to specific GYN related cancers for information

 - Virtual Hospital (patient education on Gyn topics)

-- Reading the assignments for that week's Wednesday faculty teaching sessions.
+Completing the assignments in Canvas for that week's Wednesday faculty teaching sessions.